usdoj-crt/beta-ada/_pages/_resources/small-entity-compliance-guide.md

 - Content that is posted by third parties on your state or local government’s website or mobile app would not need to meet WCAG 2.1, Level AA.
   - **Example**: A message that a member of the public posts on a town’s online message board would fall under the exception.

 {% details This exception only applies to content posted by a third party.
-Content that is not posted by a third party, including the following, is not covered by the exception.
-This includes: expandable %}
+Content that is not posted by a third party, including the following, is not covered by the exception. expandable %}

 1. Third-party content posted by the state or local government.
   - **Example**: Many state or local governments post content on their websites that is developed by an outside technology company, like calendars, scheduling tools, maps, reservations systems, and payment systems.
 This content would **not** fall under the exception  because it is posted by the state or local government.